SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/development/gems/datasources/upload-files.md

   ![Preview the table](img/upload-file-preview.png)

-  If you selected a table to write your uploaded file to, you will need to confirm the upload in the pop-up window by clicking **Proceed**.
+  If you selected a table to write your uploaded file to, you'll need to confirm the upload in the pop-up window by clicking **Proceed**.

 The uploaded file is now available in the Source/Target node.
 You can upload another file or start working with your new source Gem.